-When they need to be replaced, only tyres of the same make, size, type and
+When they need to be replaced, only tyres of the same make, size, type and profile should be used.

 Tyres fitted to the vehicle should either be identical to those fitted originally or conform to those recommended by your approved dealer.